code-openness/Data/README.md

 # PIK Data Cleanup Pipeline

-This repositiory puts together the different procedures, that are being implemented to cleanup the PIK publication data.
+This repository puts together the different procedures, that are being implemented to cleanup the PIK publication data.

 ## setup and usage